OpsTrail/Kubernetes-Essentials/Section 6/commands.md

 ```
 C:\Windows\System32\drivers\etc\hosts
 ```
-- Once you open the Notepad add the external IP that you are getting on the GKE cluster.
+- Once you open the Host file add the external IP that you are getting on the GKE cluster.
 Make the entry as shown below and save the file.
 - Now try to access the domain from your browser.
 ![image](https://github.com/user-attachments/assets/2ef736b4-9f63-4a13-8452-b765c17e174e)